RightsDocketRightsDocket

 Do this

-Navigate to the verification portal → drag your signed file into the verifier → confirm the manifest, IPTC source type, and timestamp all validate.
+Navigate to the verification portal → check the record hash or a supported signed asset → confirm the signer/readback result, IPTC source type classification, and timestamp evidence.
 Archive the provenance record alongside the original asset in your compliance system.

 EU AI Act Readiness Checklist